David-Liu-GitHub/Earning-Management-Detector/README.md

 On the other hand, if we exclude this variable, and when we do have the information on the previous year’s restatement status when evaluating the current year's financial quality, our model will not be able to capture that information, and our model will have a major omitting variable bias.

-The second important feature is the UAA score of 2015, followed by the earnings yield of 2012.
+The second important feature is the modified jones based UAA score of 2015, followed by 3 teoh based UAA scores.
 Overall, most of these factors contribute to our predictive model, and should not be removed.

 ### Model Testing: Predicting 100 Companies with Highest Risks